DmitryKhitrin/dmitrykhitrin.github.io/README.md

 -   `EmailForm.emailWasAdded` - called after mail has been added and returns the added message.

+-   `EmailForm.getValidEmails` - returns only valid form's records.

+-   `EmailForm.getAllRecords` - returns all records.

+-   `EmailForm.getRecordsCount` - returns the number of records in the form..

 ```js
 const Form = new EmailForm(container);
 const callback = () => {};